 Fibroids and Bladder Issues

 One of the most common symptoms of large or numerous fibroids is the effect they have on the bladder and urinary tract.
-When fibroids are left untreated, some can grow up to the size of a six month pregnancy.
-When the uterus is expanded, it can put excess pressure on the bladder causing it to compact to a smaller size.
+When fibroids are left untreated, some can grow up to the size of a melon.
+This situation can resemble a second trimester pregnancy.
+When the uterus is expanded, it can put excess pressure on the bladder, causing it to compact to a smaller size.

-Missing out on events with loved ones and being controlled by your bladder can severely impact your quality of life.
+Missing out on events with loved ones and feeling controlled by your bladder can severely impact your quality of life.
 In addition, frequent urination can become worse over time if the fibroids continue to grow or new ones develop.